 Once procured, I put the food on a plate and, for the briefest of moments, I wondered why the light didn’t come on inside the microwave when I opened the door.
 Doh!

-The night of the power outage I ended up reading a book by flashlight for a while, which was quite enjoyable, actually.
+Electricity is inexorably woven into the very fiber of modern life.
+The night of the power outage I ended up reading a book by flashlight for a while, which was quite enjoyable.
 But it took me a half-dozen unsuccessful attempts at electrically-dependent activities before I settled on that course of action.

 For centuries, millennia actually, human beings lived their lives without plugging anything in.
 We built incredible civilizations without electricity; the Roman empire, ancient Egypt, the Han dynasty.
 We accomplished incredible feats; the Great Wall of China, Beethoven’s 9th Symphony, the Taj Mahal.
 And many incredible discoveries were made sans electricity: calculus, the laws of planetary motion, the first measurement of the speed of light.